akocur/test_task_komtek/README.md

+## The Terminology service operates with the entities listed below:

-## The "Guide" entity contains the following attributes:
+#### 1. The "Guide" entity contains the following attributes:

 - guide identifier (global and independent of the version)
 - name